 Below are a few examples of expenses that may not be paid for or reimbursed by your FSA.
-For more information on disallowed expenses, visit www.wageworks.com/KEHP.
+For more information on disallowed expenses, visit healthequity.com.

 - Cosmetic procedures or surgery

-- Over-the-counter health care and dental care products
+- Over-the-counter healthcare and dental care products

 - Hair removal and transplants

 - No show fees charged by health care providers

 - Personal use items (toothbrush, toothpaste)

-- Sunscreen
+- Sunscreen.

 - Insurance policy premiums

 - Long-term care premiums

 - Medicare Part B premiums

 - COBRA premiums

 - Fees for exercise, athletic, or health club membership, when there is no specific health reason for membership

 - Payments for child care